kurort/cli/README.md

 ## Introduction

 **Kurort** is an application for easy management of your personal web server.
+Kurort tries to make it easier to use by simplifying common tasks used in most web projects, such as:

+* Create Nginx virtual host
+* Adding new MySQL databases
+* Scheduled cron jobs
+* Supervisor Process Management

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec suscipit augue fringilla, euismod eros sit amet, malesuada felis.
 Curabitur scelerisque tempus porttitor.